-During Your First Year You will complete the following during your first year at Brandeis: University Writing Seminar (UWS) Navigating Health and Safety (HWL pre and HWL 1) Within Your Major You will complete these foundational literacies within any major you declare: Writing Intensive Oral Communication Digital Literacy Before Graduation You will complete these components throughout your time at Brandeis: World Language Sequence Difference and Justice in the World Diversity, Equity, and Inclusion Studies in the U.S. Creative Arts Science Quantitative Reasoning Humanities Social Science Health, Wellness, and Life Skills (2 modules) What courses do I need to take in my first year at Brandeis?
-Composition Seminar (CSEM) University Writing Seminar (UWS) First-year writing is the centerpiece of the First-Year Experience and part of the Core requirements at Brandeis.
-In these courses, students engage with writing as the practice of advanced learning and communication.
-You will be placed in either CSEM or UWS based on your summer writing assessment.
-If you are placed in UWS for fall, after the UWS lottery ranking in mid-June, the Registrar's Office will enroll you in one of your top choices before registration begins.
-Look at your fall class schedule on Workday to learn of the section, date, and time.
+During Your First Year You will complete the following during your first year at Brandeis: First-Year Seminar (FYS) Navigating Health and Safety (HWL pre and HWL 1) Within Your Major You will complete these foundational literacies within any major you declare: Writing Intensive Oral Communication Digital Literacy Before Graduation You will complete these components throughout your time at Brandeis: World Language Sequence Difference and Justice in the World Diversity, Equity, and Inclusion Studies in the U.S. Creative Arts Science Quantitative Reasoning Humanities Social Science Health, Wellness and Life Skills (2 modules) What courses do I need to take in my first year at Brandeis?
+Composition Seminar (CSEM) First-Year Seminar (FYS) First-Year Seminar is the centerpiece of the First-Year Experience and part of the Core requirements at Brandeis.
+The seminars will meet the Brandeis Core first-year writing requirement, which aims to improve students' written communication skills during their careers at Brandeis.
+You will be placed in either CSEM or FYS based on your summer writing assessment.
+If you are placed in FYS for fall, after the FYS lottery ranking in mid-June, the Registrar's Office will enroll you in one of your top choices before registration begins.
+Look at your fall class schedule on Workday to learn of the section, date and time.
 Once registration opens, you are welcome to swap into another section on a seat-available basis.
 If the section you want is full, place yourself on the class waitlist.
 If you are placed in CSEM and need to swap into another section, you should contact registrar@brandeis.edu to make a request.
-If you do not see a UWS on your fall course schedule you will be placed in a spring section at a later time.
-Link to University Writing Program Website HWL 1a: Navigating Health and Safety This component of the Brandeis Core is a two-part requirement: an online training course (to be completed prior to the start of the semester) and a 6-week module that you will take during your first semester at Brandeis: HWL 1-PRE - What Would Brandeis Do?
+If you do not see a FYS on your fall course schedule you will be placed in a spring section at a later time.
+Link to University Writing Program Website HWL 1: Navigating Health and Safety This component of the Brandeis Core is a two-part requirement: an online training course (to be completed prior to the start of the semester) and a 6-week module that you will take during your first semester at Brandeis: HWL 1-PRE - What Would Brandeis Do?

 Supporting Community Health and Safety is an important, mandatory online training that all new undergraduates must complete on Moodle.
-The training will begin on August 1 and should be completed by August 22.
+The training will begin on July 31 and should be completed by August 21.
 HWL 1: Navigating Health and Safety All new students must complete HWL 1 in their first semester in either Module 1 (first six weeks of the semester) or Module 2 (last six weeks).
 Please enroll yourself in the section that best fits your planned schedule.
 HWL 1 is a non-credit class, so you will need to find at least an additional three 4 credit courses (or 12 credits) to register for.
-Link to Navigating Health and Safety website Picture page Image of two students sitting at a table with open laptops, phones, writing utensils, and notebooks working together.
+Link to Navigating Health and Safety website Picture page Image of a classroom at Brandeis.
+A professor is at the front of the room in front of a screen featuring a presentation and students are seen from behind attentive to the lecture at various tables with notebooks and laptops in front of them.
 How Do I Build a Balanced Schedule?

-Watch and listen to the "Building a Balanced Schedule" Video.
+Watch and listen to the "Tips For Building a Balanced Schedule" Video.
 Image of a sample fall semester schedule with generic course suggestions and their numeric equivalents.
 Category suggestions on the image include: